iTwin/itwinjs-core/test-apps/ui-test-extension/README.md

 6. Open a web browser (e.g., Chrome or Edge), and browse to localhost:3000.

-7. Start the extension using the ExtensionTool - ExtensionTool.run("localhost:3000/wmsExtension");
+7. Start the extension using the ExtensionTool - ExtensionTool.run("ui-test");

 ## Contributing